 One night, Doc and the other POWs heard American planes approaching the docks.
 They also heard the bombs as they came down.
 The bombing lasted three hours.
 The next day the POWs could see that almost the entire town had burnt down.

 The prisoners knew that the Americans were getting closer by reading the civilian newspapers.
 One day the POWs were working, and suddenly the guards stopped them and told them that it was too hot to work.
 The POWs knew something was up because this story just did not sound right.
 Some of the POWs said that the war had to be over because it had never been too hot to work before.

 The next morning the POWs got up again and were told that they did not have to work that day.
 It was on this day that some of the prisoners heard a Japanese radio broadcast that said the Japanese were attempting to negotiate for peace.
 The Japanese then came around and gave each prisoner a cigarette ration.
 The POWs had not seen cigarettes in months.
 Next, the Japanese gave the POWs new split-toe shoes and new POW uniforms.

 At this time Lawson was sick in bed with a 106-degree fever.
 Doc Sparrow went to see him and got him out of bed.
 The two friends went into the town to trade shoes and clothes for Saki.
 They then got drunk.

 Knowing that the war was over, Doc and the other POWs moved to a building with nicer quarters.
 The POWs also painted a big “POW” on the roof of a building.
 American planes dropped food, medicine, and clothing to them, but no Americans appeared at the camp on September 5, 1945.

-It should be mentioned that William D. Sparrow Jr. grave did not have a headstone was until 1961, when his sister got a military headstone for the grave.
+It should be mentioned that William D. Sparrow Jr.’s grave did not have a headstone until 1961 when his sister received a military headstone for the grave.